 There are three basic forms of brief psychotic disorders:

-Brief psychotic disorder with obvious stressor (also called brief reactive psychosis): This type, also called brief reactive psychosis, occurs shortly after and often in response to a trauma or major stress, such as the death of a loved one, an accident, assault, or a natural disaster.
-Most cases of brief psychotic disorder occur as a reaction to a very disturbing event.
+- Brief psychotic disorder with obvious stressor (also called brief reactive psychosis): This type happens shortly after a trauma or major stress, such as the death of a loved one, an accident, assault, or a natural disaster.
+It's usually a reaction to a very disturbing event.

-Brief psychotic disorder without obvious stressor: With this type, there is no apparent trauma or stress that triggers the illness.
+- Brief psychotic disorder without obvious stressor: With this type, there is no apparent trauma or stress that triggers it.

-Brief psychotic disorder with postpartum onset: This type occurs in women, usually within 4 weeks of having a baby.
+- Brief psychotic disorder with postpartum onset: This type only happens in women, usually within 4 weeks of having a baby.

-Hallucinations: Hallucinations are sensory perceptions of things that aren't actually present, such as hearing voices, seeing things that aren't there, or feeling sensations on your skin even though nothing is touching your body.
+Hallucinations: Someone might hear voices, see things that aren't there, or feel sensations on their skin even though nothing is touching their body.

-Delusions: These are false beliefs that the person refuses to give up, even in the face of contradictory facts.
+Delusions: These are false beliefs that someone refuses to give up, even in the face of facts.